brokenarc/lgbtq-flag-stickers/README.md

 ### Adobe Illustrator source files

-The Illustrator files located in the `src` directory have been assembled for printing as stickers.
+The Illustrator files have been assembled for printing as stickers.
 Each file has the following characteristics:

 - CMYK color space
 - artboards measure 3&rsquo; &times; 2&rsquo; (76.2 mm &times; 50.8 mm)